 As a teacher in public school, child care, and special education settings, I have enjoyed decades of great professional development.
 Yet not one minute of this training focused on how to support children living with alcoholism and addiction!
 After I heard a moving presentation at Caron Treatment Center, I realized that I wanted to do something to help other teachers understand how this debilitating and stigmatized disease affects children and families.

-Started as a class assignment for my doctorate in early childhood, my goal is to develop this website as a place where early educators can come for solid information on substance use disorder and resilience, which researchers say is a powerful way to offset its impact.
+My goal is to develop this website as a place where early educators can come for solid information on substance use disorder and resilience, which evidence shows is a powerful way to offset the impact of SUD.
 But, more than that, I want teachers to find engaging and accessible activities that will inspire their own creativity and empower them to be part of the solution, WITHOUT feeling like they have yet another task to add to their daily classroom to do lists.

 I am committed to developing and sharing research-based practices that will support resilience in all children, in the context of joyful play and developmentally appropriate curriculum that embraces fairytales and children’s own wonderful stories.